Self-Employed Allowable Expenses

 Assessment Tax Bill

-At the end of the tax year, you will complete a self-assessment tax return, part of this is a calculation of how much you owe; this is a personal tax and not paid through the business.
+You will complete a self-assessment tax return at the end of the tax year.
+Part of this is a calculation of how much tax you owe, a personal tax not paid through the business.
 The taxes include income tax and national insurance contributions.

 Entertaining and Hospitality